lab9k/ParkCoin/README.md

 See the project in action at [this website](https://parkcoin.lab9k.gent/).

 ## The idea
-A webapplication for the new parking system using the distributed database ethereum.
+A distributed webapplication (or dapp) for the new parking system using the distributed database ethereum.
 It brings parking your car to the twenty first century!

 Using this online user interface anyone can easily register their parked car on their phone and pay with parking tokens.
  Those parking tokens can even be bought beforehand with ether.

 ## The implementation
 The application was made by [lab9k](https://github.com/lab9k) especially for the city of Ghent.
 Registrations on the ethereum contract are automatically caught by the back-end system (discover more at our other repository: [lab9k/ParkingREST](https://github.com/lab9k/ParkingREST)).

 ### MapIt
 The front-end strives to make everything as easy as possible for everyone.
-It automatically detects the parking zone you're in when the user specifies their location, using our own [MapIt deployment](https://mapit.lab9k.gent/).
+One way to achieve this is by automatically detecting the parking zone of the location specified by the user, using our own [MapIt deployment](https://mapit.lab9k.gent/).
+Ofcourse the user can also let our dapp calculate their location automatically if the give their permission.
 Aside from all the current parking zones the server also has information on the bounderies of [the 25 official districts of Ghent](https://stad.gent/over-gent-en-het-stadsbestuur/over-gent/gent-25-wijken).